Alfalfa in Pregnancy and During Breastfeeding

 Benefits of Alfalfa for Pregnant Women and Nursing Mothers

-Consuming alfalfa tablets or even making a tea out of them has a ton of benefits for pregnant women and mothers who are breastfeeding their children.
+Consuming alfalfa tablets or even making tea out of them has a ton of benefits for pregnant women and mothers who are breastfeeding their children.
 Many of those are on a generic level helping the body stay healthy, while others can effectively make your pregnancy and nursing stage better altogether.

 - Alfalfa provides women with a good dose of vitamin K that is necessary for the baby’s growth.